 The Egmont Palace is situated in the cultural heart of the city, at a stone’s throw from the Royal Museums of Fine Arts, Bozar, the Royal Palace and the Petit Sablon.
 It could be a perfect tourist attraction.
-Therefore, the FPS Foreign Affairs wishes to make the cultural heritage of the Egmont Palace more accessible to the general public, e.g. by organizing the yearly summer exhibitions and by participating to the late night openings of the Brussels museums.
+Therefore, the FPS Foreign Affairs wishes to make the cultural heritage of the Egmont Palace more accessible to the general public, e.g. by organizing the yearly summer exhibitions and by creating publications such as Art@Egmontpalace (PDF, 2.16 MB).

 These activities organized in the Egmont Palace are supported by the internal art committee of Foreign Affairs and are part of the bigger picture of the art policy of Foreign Affairs.